radoondas/netatmobeat/README.md

         lon_sw: -9.438251
 ```

 Station data configuration requires at least one station ID in order to pull data from.
-YOu have to specify also Period for how often you want to pull data.
+You have to specify also Period for how often you want to pull data.
 I suggest 5m.

 ```yaml
   weather_stations: